pteyssedre/t-rest/README.md

 ```

-By default the server will run on port `3000` but it can be override by passing a `ServerOptions` object
+By default the server will run on port `3000` but it can be override by passing a `ApiServerOptions` object
 By default all `controllers` will be registered under `/api/v1/{controller}`.
 All controllers must `extends` the `RestController` class in order to be properly register.
 Each controller will have some properties injected via the `teys-injector` such as :
  - logger